wg481/Vanva-Terminal/README.md

 ## What is it for?
 Nothing.
 If you want, you can use it as a replacement terminal on your computer.

-## What is the difference between Terminal.py and bTerminal.py?
+## What is the difference between Terminal.py, bTerminal.py, and cTerminal.py?
 Terminal.py is the official release of the Terminal.
-This should be safe to run and contains the official features. bTerminal.py is the beta release, containing features that are tested but have no assurity in working correctly.
+This should be safe to run and contains the official features. bTerminal.py is the beta release, containing features that are tested but have no assurity in working correctly. cTerminal.py is another beta release, featuring extended support for modules known as Codecs.

 ## How do I work on it?
 Fork the project, take bTerminal.py, add something to it, and set up a pull request.
 If the features are good, nonmalicious, useful, and well designed, the code will be added to the main branch.